 Changing ownership or attorney information

-If you've changed your name or transferred your trademark to a new owner, use the Electronic Trademark Assignment System (ETAS) to record the assignment.
+If you've changed your name or transferred your trademark to a new owner, use Assignment Center to record the assignment.
 See our trademark assignments page for instructions and limitations.
 If you filed based on section 66(a) (Madrid protocol), file your ownership transfer documents through the International Bureau instead.

 If you need to update contact information for the owner or attorney, update attorney bar information, or revoke or appoint an attorney of record, you can use the Change of Address or Representation form.
 See the correspondence and attorney/domestic representative forms page for detailed instructions.